Resources for environmental professionals

 Technology vendors are encouraged to contact consultants who do cleanup work in Wisconsin to familiarize them with their technologies if they want them tried here.
 They may want to fund demonstrations of their technologies at a site or sites in Wisconsin if they want additional exposure and acceptance.

 Vendors may provide technical information to the RR Program at any time.
-If they would like a written review or reaction, then they should pay a $700 fee for other technical assistance in accordance with Wis.
-Admin.
-Code ch.
-NR 749.
+If they would like a written review or reaction, then they should pay a $700 fee for other technical assistance in accordance with ch.
+NR 749, Wis.
+Adm.
+Code.
 However, such a letter is not a formal statewide approval for statewide use of the technology from the RR Program.

 The DNR and the U.S. EPA Region 5 have a One Cleanup Program Memorandum of Agreement (MOA) between the two agencies.
 The MOA is nationally significant in that it is the first EPA-state MOA to address cleanup requirements across several environmental media, including the Comprehensive Environmental Response, Compensation, and Liability Act; Resource Conservation and Recovery Act; Toxic Substances Control Act; and Leaking Underground Storage Tanks.